Fast track your treatment

 Find out how glaucoma can be treated, along with the risks and the benefits

-Eye drops are often recommended as a first treatment to reduce the high eye pressure.
-However, if they do not work, then surgery or SLT will be recommended.
+Medication in the form of eye drops is often recommended as a first treatment to reduce the high eye pressure.
+However, if they do not work, then surgery or laser treatment will be recommended.

 Your doctor can administer medicine for glaucoma into your eye using a syringe.
 This is a quick and easy way treatment and often can improve your symptoms.
-If it is not effective, surgery or SLT will be suggested.
+If it is not effective, surgery or laser therapy will be suggested.

-Laser energy is applied to the drainage tissue in the eye, enabling fluid to drain out better.
-A “cold laser” is used, meaning that its energy only affects certain tissues.
+Laser energy is applied to the drainage tissue in the eye, encouraging it to drain fluid better.
+A 'cold laser' is used, meaning that its energy only affects certain tissues.
 This means that it causes minimal pain and scarring.

-This laser treatment is often successful in reducing pressure in the eye, but its results can reduce over time, meaning that the treatment often needs to be repeated after a few years.
+This laser treatment is often successful in reducing pressure in the eye, though its results can reduce over time, meaning that the treatment often needs to be repeated after a few years.

 The iStent Inject device is in fact two small – very small, they're the smallest things currently implanted into the human body and one fifth the size of a grain of rice - stents which are added to the eye.
 A stent is a small method of holding open tissue to allow the passage of liquid through it.
 The stents are inserted into in the same area as the eyes' natural drainage system.